makeplans/changelog/readme.md

 # MakePlans Changelog

+2020-05-06

+* Added mail notification for a specific resource so you can be notified for new bookings for only resource (before all new bookings were sent to the account mail notification address).
+* You can now add a custom order reference to the MakePlans invoice we generate for your account.

+2020-05-03

+* Payment Request API supported for Stripe payments.
+Customers can now pay with cards added to their browser.

+2020-04-30

+* Added security.txt for responsible disclosure.

+2020-04-24

+* 'Remember me' is now limited to 2 months.
+Before it would not expire.

+2020-04-23

+* Logged in sessions will be reset when password is changes.
+So you need to login again on other devices when you change your password.
+* Now required to verify with password to disable two factor authentication.

+2020-04-20

+* Added Czech locale for the booking site.

+2020-04-05

+* Control whether email notification for a new booking is sent to admin in the administration system.

+2020-04-04

+* Added sender info setting for outgoing emails so you can specify a different sender than the account email.
+* Added css body class indication for each specific page on the booking site.

+2020-04-03

+* Icalendar attachment is now included in the admin notification email.

+2020-04-02

+* Improved validation of date of birth for customer.
+* Added phone number validation for customers added via administration system.
+* Added validation for Norwegian fødselsnummer (social security number) on the booking site.

+2020-03-16

+* Added functionality to send SMS to all customers.

+2020-03-10

+* Added beta support for Vipps payments for Norwegian clients.
+* Previously confirmation emails was not send when a booking was done without a service.
+Now a confirmation email is sent.

 2020-02-26

 * Custom data for all objects (booking, resource, service, category) is now shown on the info page for each object.